John Keefe has worked as a lecturer in theatre-performance-film, a theatre director and a performance dramaturg since 1979.

-John Keefe has worked as a lecturer in theatre-performance-film, a theatre director and a performance dramaturg since 1979.
+John Keefe has worked as a theatre director, performance dramaturge and lecturer in theatre and film since 1979.
 He has developed projects and material on ‘physical theatre’ and on the role of the performance dramaturg for Mime Action Group/Total Theatre, the Directors Guild of Great Britain and the Dramaturgs Network.

 He received his Scottish Diploma in Liberal Studies in 1975, BA (Hons) in Philosophy & Literature (University of Warwick, 1978) and MA in Theatre & Drama Arts (University of Leeds, 1979).
-He was awarded his PhD (A Spectatorial Dramaturgy: Ethical Principles of Recycling, Habitus and Estrangement) by Kingston University in 2013.
-He is a senior lecturer in The Cass Undergraduate Office, London Metropolitan University and Continuing Lecturer in Theatre, Drama and Performance at the Queen’s University (Canada) Bader International Study Centre.
+He was awarded his PhD by Prior Output in 2013; 'A Spectatorial Dramaturgy: Ethical Principles of Recycling, Habitus and Estrangement'.
+He is currently a senior lecturer at London Metropolitan University.

 John Keefe’s research interests centre on ‘physical theatres-the physical in theatres’; the ethical position of the spectator and how the spectator is located in the theatre-film experience; from this ‘spectatorial dramaturgy’, the shaping of the mimetic work and the spectatorial responses by the framework of genetic, cognitive-neurological and material-cultural inheritances that make all humans qualified agents, recycling poachers and nomads; theatre sites and spaces in relation to theatre-spectatorial dramaturgy.

 Areas of expertise

 - The ethical position of the spectator

 - Recycling and reworking ideas and materials in theatres and performance

 - Qualities of the physical in theatres and performance